-As I drank my morning coffee yesterday, I reflected on the bittersweet of 2018.
-It’s hard to believe that an entire month in a brand new year has almost passed.
-My how time flies.
+As I sipped my morning coffee today, I reflected on the bittersweet of 2018.
+It’s hard to believe that an entire month in a brand new year has almost passed by.

-The first thing I thought about was the long-term friendship that I lost over hurt feelings, anger and a misunderstanding.
-Someone once told me that if a relationship weren’t so fragile, it wouldn’t have broken so easily.
+The first thing I thought about was the long-term friendship that ended over a misunderstanding, anger and hurt feelings.
+Someone once told me that if a relationship wasn’t so fragile, it wouldn’t have broken so easily.
 I believe there’s some truth to that now.

 Semi-retired, that’s me.
-I finally escaped the nine to five daily grind and I’m discovering time freedom and a stress free life that I never knew existed.
+I finally escaped the 9 to 5 daily grind, and I’m discovering time freedom and a stress free life that I never knew existed.

-I’ve been writing for almost four years now and I finally took that writing class that I wanted to take only to discover that clichés (which I frequently use) are for “lazy” writers who won’t take the time to figure out better ways to express themselves.
-I also learned that excessive use of exclamation marks and dot, dot, dots are no-nos too.
-While I appreciate this newfound knowledge, I probably won’t change my style of writing very much…because after all, it’s my style.
+I’ve been writing for almost four years now, and I finally took that writing class that I wanted to take.
+I discovered that clichés are for “lazy” writers who won’t take the time to figure out better ways to express themselves.
+I also learned that excessive use of exclamation marks and dots (or periods) are no-nos.
+While I appreciate this newfound knowledge, I probably won’t alter my writing style very much.
+After all, it is my style.

-Someone dear to me was sexually assaulted years ago.
-I’ve finally accepted the fact that I can’t change that or fix her.
+Someone near and dear to me was sexually assaulted years ago.
+I’m finally accepting that I can’t change that or fix her.
 Only she can do the hard work with God’s help.
 I can’t.
 He can.
 I think I’ll let Him.

 The bond between a mother and son is very special, especially if you’ve raised him as a single mom.
-I’ve finally accepted the fact that even though he loves me very much, he has a new life now…one that includes a spouse, an extremely demanding career and lots of grown-up responsibilities.
+I’ve finally accepted the fact that even though he loves me very much, he has a new life now…one that includes a spouse, a demanding career and lots of grown-up responsibilities.
 I respect that and don’t want to be the mom that guilts him into making time for me.
-Besides, I didn’t lose a son; I gained a great son-in-law and this is my new “normal”.
+Besides, I didn’t lose a son, I gained a great son-in-law.

-And finally, I’ve made progress in conquering some of my anxieties and fears, especially the one about driving in distracted, speeding traffic.
-After all, if an old guy can hang on the hood of a car going 70 miles per hour, I can certainly sit in the driver’s seat of mine, buckled up and stay in the right hand lane.
-Now everyday before I pull out of the driveway, I just take a deep breath and say “Jesus, take the wheel”.
+I’ve made progress in conquering some of my anxieties and fears, especially the one about driving in distracted, speeding traffic.
+Now everyday before I pull out of the driveway, I take a deep breath, pop a couple of Sunny Moods and say “Jesus, take the wheel”.